(527603) 2007 VJ305: Orbit and classification

 It belongs to a small group of detached objects with perihelion distances of 30 AU or more, and semi-major axes of 150 AU or more.
-These extreme trans-Neptunian objects (ETNOs) can not reach such orbits without some perturbing object, which lead to the speculation of Planet Nine.
+These extreme trans-Neptunian objects (ETNOs) can not reach such orbits without some perturbing object, which leads to the speculation of Planet Nine.

 Numbering and naming

-This minor planet was numbered by the Minor Planet Center on 18 May 2019 (M.P.C.
+was numbered by the Minor Planet Center on 18 May 2019 (M.P.C.
 114650).
-As of 2019, it has not been named.
+As of 2025, it has not been named.

 Physical characteristics

-This ETNO's color is rather reddish with an intermediary IR spectral type and a B–R color index of 1.44.
+'s color is reddish with an intermediary IR spectral type and a B–R color index of 1.44.